cslab/csspin/README.rst

-``spinfile.yaml`` in the top-level folder of the project that declares tasks, dependencies etc. This file is used to construct a *configuration tree*, a nested data structure that defines the project and the behaviour of the task plugins.
+``spinfile.yaml`` in the top-level folder of the project that declares tasks, dependencies etc. This file is used to construct a *configuration tree*, a nested data structure that defines the project and the behavior of the task plugins.
 The configuration tree is built from (in this order):

 * the default configuration of each plugin and spin itself.
 E.g. the